MINISTRY OF ENERGY

 Energy is one of the key enablers of the Vision 2030 and energy security remains a matter of national national priority.
 The Second Medium Plan 2013-2017 identifies energy as one of the enablers for transformation into “a newly-industrializing, middle-income country providing a high quality of life to all its citizens in a clean and secure environment”.
 Access to competitive-priced, reliable, quality, safe and sustainable energy is essential for achievement of the Kenya Vision 2030.

-Under the fourth Schedule of the Constitution of Kenya 2010, the Ministry of Energy and Petroleum, on behalf of the National Government, is responsible for energy policy and regulation of electricity and gas reticulation while County Governments are responsible for planning and development of electricity and gas reticulation and regulation.
+Under the fourth Schedule of the Constitution of Kenya 2010, the Ministry of Energy, on behalf of the National Government, is responsible for energy policy and regulation of electricity and gas reticulation while County Governments are responsible for planning and development of electricity and gas reticulation and regulation.

 To facilitate provision of clean, sustainable, affordable, reliable, and secure energy services for national development while protecting the environment.

 Affordable, Quality Energy for all Kenyans.

 The Ministry of Energy functions as detailed in the Executive Order No. 1/2016 of May 2016 on the Organisation of the Government of the Republic of Kenya are:-